brycelund/CodeCampProjects/README.md

 Then the final projects will be merging HTML, CSS, and Javascript to have them manipulate the DOM using Javascript.

-We'll be using glitch.com to run and host all their projects
+We'll be using glitch.com to run and host all their projects.

+Please feel free to pull request new projects.

 ## Projects